-As said elsewhere, writer at first naively hoped there'd be a concerted effort among current, way-absentee 'owners', management, and work traders to open their collective hearts and revitalize and beautify place, working in can-do spirit.
-Especially on hearing how Mathew Engelhart, founder of California's mindful Cafe Gratitude restaurant chain,
+As said elsewhere, writer (and possibly a few others) had at first naively imagined there'd be a concerted effort among the new, way-absentee 'owners', management, and work traders to open collective hearts to revitalize the place, working in the infectious, can-do spirit the place can so easily inspire.

-was a partner for a while.
-He soon sold his interest...and one needn't wonder why.
-(It appeared he also wanted the fireplace in restaurant gone, which, judging from their site photo on renamed structure -- Yahooey Golumpus Lodge of Bliss or some such high-flown tripe -- is a done deal.)
+(He had wanted the three-sided fireplace in the restaurant gone, which, judging from their site photo on the renamed structure -- Yahooey Golumpus Lodge of Bliss or some such high-sounding tripe -- became a done deal.)

 Surely we'd hit rock bottom and the only way was up.